sage-code/eve/manual/structure.md

 ```

 ## Declaration order
-Order of regions is important.
-You can not use members before they are defined.
-Directives are usually on top follow by system variables then: { import, type, global }.
-Last we declare active members: {functions, classes, methods}.
+Order of regions by default is: {module, import, type, global, function, class, method}.
+Method and class declarations can be alternated.
+You can define multiple regions of the same type.

 ## System variables
 System variable start with prefix "$".
-Before import there is a flat region where user can define new system variables using zero space indentation.
+Before import user can define module attributes.
+These are system variables using zero space indentation.
 System variables are usually loaded from a configuration file (*.cfg) and do not need to be declared explicit.
-They are just known by EVE runtime and can be used in all scripts.
+They are just known by EVE runtime and can be used in all modules.

 **Note:** System variables are immutable!

 ## Import region

-Is used to include members from several other scripts into current script:
+Is used to include members from several other modules into current module:

 **syntax**
 ```